Paraphraser/PiBuilder/README.md

 Notes:

 * The name `raspberrypi` assumes you accepted the advice at [set hostname](#firstBootHostName).
 If you chose a different name, you will need to substitute that here.
 * The `.local` domain is reserved for multicast DNS and will be reachable on any available interface (Ethernet and/or WiFi).
+However, the mDNS name will not *resolve* until the Raspberry Pi has booted and starts advertising its presence.
+That's why the `-c 1` option (send 1 ping then stop) is being used.

 <a name="connectRPiSSH"></a>
 ### Connect to your Raspberry Pi using SSH